fuz-stack #

 | Common Utilities | Result type, Logger, Timings, DAG execution |

-| CSS Patterns | fuz_css styling — variables, utility classes, modifiers, extraction |
+| CSS Patterns | fuz_css styling — default-reliance, the styling ladder, variables, extraction |

 | Dependency Injection | Injectable *Deps interfaces, mock factories, composition patterns |